htcondor/htcondor/docs/grid-computing/job-router.rst

-Note that, as of version 8.5.6, the configuration language supports multi-line values, as shown in the example below (see the :doc:`/admin-manual/introduction-to-configuration` section for more details).
+Note that, as of version 8.5.6, the configuration language supports multi-line values, as shown in the example below (see the :ref:`admin-manual/introduction-to-configuration:multi-line values` section for more details).

 ::